Nick 'Honey Badger' Cummins touches down in the Whitsundays

 WATCH out Whitsundays - there's a honey badger in town.

-Former professional Australian rugby union player Nick "Honey Badger” Cummins was spotted at Whitsunday Airport this afternoon sporting the ever-stylish backpacker get-up of boardies, singlet and sun hat.
+Former professional Australian rugby union player Nick "Honey Badger” Cummins was spotted at The Big Mango today after touching down at Whitsunday Coast Airport on Monday.

-The "Honey Badger” has been at the centre of controversy in recent weeks after single-handedly destroying the hopes and dreams of The Bachelor Australia viewers, dumping both finalists Brittany Hockley and Sophie Tieman.

-While copping significant criticism for his controversial move, he escaped the clutches of speculators in Papua New Guinea earlier this month.
+While copping significant criticism for his controversial move, Cummins escaped the media frenzy by taking on the Kokoda Track in Papua New Guinea.

+Along with friend James Brodie, the duo walked the track to raise funds for the Grass Skirts Project which empowers women and helps with domestic violence issues in Papua New Guinea through sport.

-Now, he's popped up in our little corner of paradise, and we're sweating like a cat at a greyhound meet.
+Now, Cummins has popped up in our little corner of paradise and we're sweating like a cat at a greyhound meet.

+The runaway Bachelor took a compulsory selfie at the iconic attraction and posted it to his instagram @nickbadger with the caption: "The 2nd biggest mango I've ever seen!”